 More banks are turning to machine learning to spot fraudulent activity.
 Machine learning analyzes thousands of transactions a second for fraudulent activity, such as logins from other countries and unusual purchases — allowing security experts to act before bad actors can strike.

 Point of sale options are often dependent on the seller, with many being decades old.
 Even when more secure options are available, sellers do not upgrade to more sophisticated systems.
-The onus to increase options [for ways] to pay in person is on the banks.

 5. Fintech and financial institutions will partner to keep up with innovation in the industry